scalafx/scalafx.github.io/_docs/dialogs_and_alerts.md

 ### Information

-A simplest alert can be shown with a single line of code:
+The simplest alert can be shown with a single line of code:

 ``` scala
  new Alert(AlertType.Information, "Hello Dialogs!!!").showAndWait()